How the Larry Nassar scandal has affected others

-USA Gymnastics’ bankruptcy filing on Wednesday in Indianapolis is the latest fallout from the sexual assault investigation of now-imprisoned gymnastics doctor Larry Nassar.
+The U.S. Olympic Committee’s firing of chief of sport performance Alan Ashley is the latest development stemming from the sexual assault investigation of now-imprisoned gymnastics doctor Larry Nassar.

+An independent report released Monday said neither Ashley nor former CEO Scott Blackmun elevated concerns about the Nassar allegations when they were first reported to them.
+Blackmun resigned in February because of health concerns.

-Numerous people have been criminally charged, fired or forced out of their jobs during the investigations into the once-renowned gymnastics doctor.
-He was sentenced to decades in prison after hundreds of girls and women said he sexually abused them under the guise of medical treatment, including while he worked for Michigan State and Indiana-based USA Gymnastics, which trains Olympians.
+Numerous people have been charged, fired or forced out of their jobs during the investigations into the once-renowned sports doctor.
+He was sentenced to decades in prison after hundreds of girls and women said he sexually molested them under the guise that it was medical treatment, including while he worked for Michigan State and Indiana-based USA Gymnastics, which trains Olympians.

 Here’s a look at some of the individuals and organizations that have been affected: